 A platform that incorporates all the essential elements of test automation into one will make the Test Automation process in Continuous Delivery effective and affordable.

-Such is Testsigma, the Test Automation tool on cloud with an in-built ecosystem of all the essential requisites to get started with Testing right away.
+Such is Testsigma, the Test Automation tool on the cloud with an in-built ecosystem of all the essential requisites to get started with Testing right away.
 Testsigma allows for the testing of Web, Mobile, and Web services anytime, anywhere while ensuring faster continuous delivery of the application into the market with no compromise in Quality.

 Sign up for a free trial!

 Manual testing is the first approach toward ensuring that your application is working as per expectations.
 And for years, testers have relied on manual testing before moving on to some other testing approach to validate the software quality.
 However, this process is quite tedious and requires great attention to detail to avoid issues.
 Challenges in manual testing, such as inaccuracy, time, and resources, are some of the big drivers for automation testing.